maclennann/hubot-chartroom/README.md

 directly to the room.
 So users are just expected to provide an API ID for a room in the environment variables.
 Images will be shared there first, before their links are copied to the end user/room.

+## Do I need to use to HipChat adapter?

+Well...kind of.
+Mostly.
+All of the actual messaging stuff it does is adapter independent.
+But it uses the HipChat API to get the images up onto the Internet first, then to find the S3 URL for the images.
+Everything other than that is adapter independent.

+So you could, in theory, use any adapter you wanted, as long as you also had valid HipChat API information.

 ## Installation

 Install the package from npm